-Though technically run by two different companies, you will find both U-Bahn and S-Bahn lines on the official BVG map.
-You can also change between them at no extra cost.
+Though technically run by two different companies, you will find both the U-Bahn and S-Bahn lines on our map of the network.
+You can also change between the two systems at no extra cost.

 Planning a journey on the U-Bahn and S-Bahn

-The Berlin Subway app comes with the official BVG map.
-You can find your nearest station and the app also includes a really useful journey planner so it’s simple to travel around the city.
+Our bespoke map of the Berlin network comes in our app for free.
+You can find your nearest station and the app also includes a really useful journey planner which makes it simple to navigate the city.